Top-Form-Investment/currency_exchange/README.md

 ===============

 This gem extends Money::Bank::VariableExchange with Money::Bank::CurrencyExchange
-and gives you access to the current Google Currency exchange rates.
+and gives you access to the current Currency exchange rates.

 Usage
 -----